dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 ### - Login Notification Message

-To help with contrbuting to as positive a User Experience as possible, several Javascript-driven notification messages are also designed into the application.
+To help with contributing to as positive a User Experience as possible, several Javascript-driven notification messages are also designed into the application.
 The first of these is triggered when a User Logs into the site, and is displayed in the screenshot below.
 The message will appear on the screen upon login, and will disappear automatically via Javascript programming after a pre-set time interval:

 ![Messages](readme/message-login.png)